verneh/DS/ChurnModelling/Readme.md

 plotly
 streamlit

 Will continuously update this kernel.
+For rfc_model.pickle, it's 256 MB. you can redo it on your laptop, computer, google colab or whatnot.